Effective April 10, 2019

 Marketing and Advertising – We may use your information to deliver to you opportunities to purchase certain goods and services, and to select and deliver advertisements that are relevant to your interests, and we may share your name and address to our partners or affiliates for use in their marketing, subject to your ability to limit certain uses and disclosures.

 Federal law allows Suddenlink to disclose limited Personally Identifiable Information, including your name, address and level of service, to other non-affiliated entities for “mailing list” or other purposes that may or may not relate to the Services, unless you object to such disclosure in advance.
 Any disclosure that we make under this exception will not reveal, directly or indirectly, the extent of your viewing or other use of the Services or the nature of any transaction you make over the Suddenlink cable system.

-Suddenlink may partner with third-party advertising companies who may utilize cookies, web beacons, or other technology to deliver or facilitate the delivery of targeted advertisements.
+Suddenlink may partner with third-party advertising companies who may utilize cookies, web beacons, pixels or other web tracking technology to deliver or facilitate the delivery of targeted advertisements.
 Suddenlink also uses third-party advertising companies to identify and present tailored online advertisements for its goods and services.
-Suddenlink does not share or provide personally identifiable information we may collect, such as names, e-mail addresses and phone numbers with our advertisers without your expressed permission.
+Suddenlink does not share or provide Personally Identifiable Information we may collect with our advertisers without your expressed permission.

 Third Party Websites and Services – Since we cannot control websites or Internet services operated by third parties that you may visit through use of our Services, we recommend that you review the terms of service and privacy policies of those websites and services.